 Anastasia and I had a great time over a kombucha glass in Avocai, a healthy vegan yoga place in Mitte, which I totally recommend you to visit.
 We talked about yoga, life, ideas and the urge to connecting with other like-minded people.
 And because her idea of organizing the Berlin Yoga Conference seemed very interesting to me, I made this interview to share more information to all of you and what we can expect from 24th to 26th of May 2019.
 Read and book your place because I am sure it would be amazing.

 Reserve your spot with a special 10% discount off with promo code “om-trips”

 OmTripsBlog is a media partner of Berlin Yoga Conference

 Hey, Ana.
 Describe yourself in three words.

 When did you start practicing yoga?
 What did you find more tempting in this practice at the very beginning?

 I started practicing yoga back when I was 15 and diagnosed with level II scoliosis.
 My dad told me that to manage the pain I should be practicing these exercises from India and gave me some esoteric books to read.
 I got hooked right away.
 I had a spiritual longing since I was a small child.
 The physical practice was never important to me – it was the philosophy and the metaphysics that got me into yoga in the first place.

 You have created your own yoga event in Berlin called Berlin Yoga Conference.
 How did you take the courage to start this project?
 What is the story behind it?

 I was pregnant with my second child and about to turn 30, so I had this little existential crisis and wanted to find my unique voice in the community and a way to create value for others.
 Berlin Yoga Conference is culmination behind many years of yoga practice, research, and a burning passion for the subject.
 My other skills came in handy.
-I studied communications and languages in the university and helped my husband with his arts festival for the past 4 years.
+I studied communications and languages at the university and helped my husband with his arts festival for the past 4 years.